Greeting CardJohn William Waterhouse

 The card is blank inside for your own message.

-Printed in the UK on FSC® (Forest Stewardship Council) approved card and vegetable-based inks.
-Comes with a Kraft envelope made from recycled paper.
-The outer wrapper is made from biodegradable corn starch.
+Printed in the UK on FSC® (Forest Stewardship Council) approved card using compostable, vegetable-based inks.
+The envelope is made from recycled paper, and the outer wrapper from compostable corn/potato starch.

 About John William WaterhouseBorn on 6th April 1849 in Rome, and given the nickname 'Nino' as a child, John William Waterhouse was the son of two English painters who had moved to Italy to develop their art.
 The family moved back to England during the late 1850's, and the young John william Waterhouse worked with his father in his studios, where he developed talents in both sculpting and painting.